Prefer to contact us online instead?

 Unfortunately, ceasing alcohol or drug abuse is rarely enough to truly heal from addiction.
 Therefore, our approach to treating substance abuse includes various treatment modalities that include individual substance abuse counseling programs.

 For most individuals, the root causes of addiction must be addressed through individual counseling to facilitate life-long addiction recovery.
 Alcohol and drug addiction also cause psychological changes that treatment programs must work to remediate.
-This is why we offer individual substance abuse counseling sessions as a part of our treatment process here at Kingsway.
+This is why we offer individual substance abuse counseling sessions as a part of our treatment process here at Lifetime Recovery.

 Millions of people experience alcohol or drug addiction each year.
 Unfortunately, only a fraction of those individuals end up seeking addiction treatment.
-Here at Kingsway, we understand that substance abuse and alcohol or drug addiction is a disease, and those suffering from this disease require careful and compassionate treatment.
+Here at Lifetime Recovery, we understand that substance abuse and alcohol or drug addiction is a disease, and those suffering from this disease require careful and compassionate treatment.
 With this in mind, our treatment plans positively impact a patient’s life.

 What is Individual Substance Abuse Counseling?

 Individual substance abuse counseling is conducted face-to-face between a clinical professional and his or her patient.
 These counseling sessions take place in secure settings where the individual addresses emotional feelings and thoughts related to addiction.
 Treatment centers offer Individual substance abuse counseling to help patients to address the symptoms of addiction and acknowledge how it affects their lives.

 After gaining these insights, patients work through the mental and emotional aspects of their substance abuse issues.
 Furthermore, the level of individual attention during addiction treatment is beneficial to the patient as he or she can detect the root of his or her addiction issues more swiftly than in a group therapy setting.
 Overall, many people in treatment benefit from finding out how their substance use disorders began and what may trigger their unhealthy behaviors.